Neutrino-nucleus interactions and the determination of oscillation parameters: Implementation of nuclear dynamics in Monte Carlo simulations

-The GENIE event generator in its release $2.8.0+\nu T$ provides a simulation of CCQE neutrino interactions based on two different nuclear models: the RFGM and the SF approach.
+In its release $2.8.0+\nu T$, the GENIE event generator provides a simulation of CCQE neutrino interactions based on two different description of the nuclear ground state: the RFGM and the spectral function approach.
 In addition to the CC QE channel, both nuclear models can be used to simulate interactions leading to different hadronic final states, such as resonance production and decay, pion production and deep-inelastic scattering.
-A detailed description of the treatment of these processes can be found in Refs.~\cite{Andreopoulos:2009rq,Dytman:2011zza,Jen:2014aja}.
+A detailed description of the treatment of these processes can be found in the literature \cite{Andreopoulos:2009rq,Dytman:2011zza,Jen:2014aja}.

-As an example of the GENIE $2.8.0+\nu T$ results, in Figs.~\ref{fig:F11} and~\ref{fig:compare_escattering}, we show electron scattering cross sections obtained using the carbon SF of \textcite{LDA} and the calcium and argon spectral functions of \textcite{Ankowski:2007uy}.
+As an example of the GENIE $2.8.0+\nu T$ results, in Fig.~\ref{fig:F11} we show the electron scattering cross sections obtained using the LDA carbon spectral function of Ref.~\cite{LDA} and the calcium and argon spectral functions obtained from the simplified approach of Ref.~\cite{Ankowski:2007uy}.
 In order to allow for a consistent comparison with the data---that were not corrected to remove the effects of the FSI---the results of the simulations are presented with and without inclusion of FSI~\cite{Dytman:2014}.
-The agreement appears to be remarkable, the small differences being largely ascribable to numerical accuracy.
-As pointed out in Section \ref{fsi}, FSI cause a shift of the energy loss distribution, arising from the interactions between the struck nucleon and the mean field of the spectators.
-In addition, rescattering processesredistribute the strength from the peak of the QE bump to its tails.
-As expected, these features are more pronounced in the comparison between simulations and data for heavier nuclei, shown in panels $(c)$ and $(d)$ of Fig.~\ref{fig:F11}.

-Additional comparisons are shown in Figs.~\ref{fig:compare_escattering}, showing the inclusive electron-oxygen cross sections obtained frmo the LDA~\cite{LDA} and Gaussian~\cite{Ankowski:2007uy} spectral functions corresponding to two kinematical setups.
-It appears that, while the widths of the QE bump, determined by the momentum distributions, are quite similar, discrepancies are observed in both the position of the maximum and its height, dictated by the energy dependence of the spectral function.
+The agreement appears to be quite satisfactory, the differences being largely ascribable to numerical accuracy.
+The effects of FSI discussed in Section~\ref{fsi}\textemdash that is, a shift of the energy loss distribution and a redistribution of the strength from the quasi elastic peak to the tails\textemdash can be clearly observed in the GENIE 2.8.0 + $\nu T$ results, and appear to be more pronounced in the case of heavier targets.
+Note that the tail of the inelastic contributions extending into the region of the QE peak are quite small (see, e.g., Ref.~\cite{Benhar05}), and their inclusion does not appreciably affect the emerging scenario.